madebits/madebits.github.io/blog/2016/2016-03-03-WebWorker-Patterns.md

 </svg>
 <br>

-We will build up the previous example and add two nested *dedicated* web workers, one per each previous load balanced worker.
-The setup code can look as follows:
+I have modified the previous example to add two nested *dedicated* web workers, one per each previous load balanced worker:

 ```javascript
 var workersPoolMax = 2;